ARM Cortex-R

-The ARM Cortex-R is a family of 32-bit and 64-bit RISC ARM processor cores licensed by Arm Ltd. The cores are optimized for hard real-time and safety-critical applications.
+The ARM Cortex-R is a family of 32-bit and 64-bit RISC ARM processor cores licensed by ARM Ltd. The cores are optimized for hard real-time and safety-critical applications.
 Cores in this family implement the ARM Real-time (R) profile, which is one of three architecture profiles, the other two being the Application (A) profile implemented by the Cortex-A family and the Microcontroller (M) profile implemented by the Cortex-M family.
-The ARM Cortex-R family of microprocessors currently consists of ARM Cortex-R4(F), ARM Cortex-R5(F), ARM Cortex-R7(F), ARM Cortex-R8(F), ARM Cortex-R52(F), ARM Cortex-R52+(F), and ARM Cortex-R82(F).
+The ARM Cortex-R family of microprocessors currently consists of the Cortex-R4(F), Cortex-R5(F), Cortex-R7(F), Cortex-R8(F), Cortex-R52(F), Cortex-R52+(F), and the Cortex-R82(F).